Advice forInternational Students

 What clothing will I need?

-Differences in electrical equipment?
+Are there any differences in electrical equipment?

 Where can people stay who visit me while I am studying?